Tagged: Real Life Examples Probability

 • Estimating the probability that you will be married before the age of 30 years.

-Note that subjective probability is not a repeatable experiment, the relative frequency approach to probability is not applicable, nor can equally likely probabilities be assigned.
+Note that subjective probability theory is not a repeatable experiment, the relative frequency approach to probability is not applicable, nor can equally likely probabilities be assigned.